flybywiresim/docs/docs/start/reported-issues.md

 - Airplane altitude provided to ATC from the airplane transponder will not correlate correctly with the airplane indicated on the airplane's altimeter.
 VATSIM / IVAO will see MSFS airplanes at a different altitude than what the pilots see.

-- If temperature is different than ISA, the airplane altimeter will not indicated the correct altitude, most observable when airplane is on the ground at the airport with the proper QNH set.
+- If temperature is different than ISA, the airplane altimeter will not indicate the correct altitude, most observable when airplane is on the ground at the airport with the proper QNH set.
 The altimeter should align with the airport's elevation, but it won't with SU5.

 - If pressure or temperature is changing with live weather, the airplane's autopilot may wander from the set altitude or "chase" altitude.

-- The built-in MSFS ATC will experience the same altitude issues - you may see FL390 on your altimiter, but the ATC will see you at a different altitude.
+- The built-in MSFS ATC will experience the same altitude issues - you may see FL390 on your altimeter, but the ATC will see you at a different altitude.

 ---